spheredev/neosphere/README.md

 ========

-The latest stable miniSphere release at the time of this writing is **miniSphere 5.4.2**, released on Thursday, Feburary 20, 2020.  miniSphere binaries are provided through GitHub, and the latest version is always available for download here:
+The latest stable miniSphere release at the time of this writing is **miniSphere 5.5.0**, released on Wednesday, August 12, 2020.  miniSphere binaries are provided through GitHub, and the latest version is always available for download here: